Connecting MCP Servers

 Troubleshooting

-The server won't connect.
+The server will not connect.
 Make sure the URL is correct and the server is running and reachable over HTTPS.
-Obvious requires a valid TLS connection — plain HTTP endpoints won't work.
+Obvious requires a valid TLS connection — plain HTTP endpoints will not work.
 If the server is behind a firewall or VPN, it needs to be accessible from Obvious's infrastructure.

 Authentication is failing.
 Check that you selected the right auth type and entered the credentials exactly as your server expects.
 If you're using a bearer token, make sure you're entering the raw token — Obvious adds the Bearer prefix automatically.
 For API key auth, the key goes in as-is.
 After updating credentials, remove and re-add the connection to force a fresh auth attempt.

-The agent isn't using the server's tools.
+The agent is not using the server's tools.
 Confirm the connection shows as active in Settings → Connections.
 If it shows an error, try removing it and re-adding with the correct URL and credentials.
-If the connection looks healthy but the agent still isn't calling the tools, try asking explicitly — for example, "Use the [server name] tools to search for X."
+If the connection looks healthy but the agent still is not calling the tools, try asking explicitly — for example, "Use the [server name] tools to search for X."

 If you're still running into issues, reach out to help@obvious.ai and include the server URL (minus any credentials) and a description of what you're seeing.